How Come You Walk Funny?

 Swim with Me

 Symmetree media provided post-production supervision and editing training for this 17-minute drama and a comedic PSA by Chinese youth in English, Mandarin and Cantonese.
-Produced by Trinity Square Video as part of an AIDS Awareness video project, Swim with Me premiered at the Toronto Reel Asian International Film Fe
+Produced by Trinity Square Video as part of an AIDS Awareness video project, Swim with Me premiered at the Toronto Reel Asian International Film Festival in 2003.

 n